Salma-Hamed/XO_Game/README.md

 # XO_Game
-*Simple xo game implemented using javascript Programming Language.*
+*This is a simple xo game implemented using javascript Programming Language.*

 ## Table of Contents
 - Technologies Used